yoctoproject/vscode-bitbake/integration-tests/README.md

 # Integration tests

-The integration tests allow running the bitbake extension in a live VSCode environment.
+The integration tests allow running the extension in a live VSCode environment.

 ## Running the integration tests